Free during early access — every feature is unlocked for our first users, no credit card required.Create your free profile

 MedicationPurposeBest Use Case

-Cerenia (Maropitant)Prevents motion sicknessCats with a history of travel sickness
+Cerenia (Maropitant)May help prevent motion sicknessCats with a history of travel sickness, only when prescribed and directed by a veterinarian

 Feliway SprayCalming pheromoneUse on carrier bedding and in hotel rooms